compmec/shapepy/docs/source/rst/get_started.rst

     # Unite left and right
     union = left + right

-    # You can also use * for intersect
+    # Intersect left and right
     intersection = left * right

 We finally plot the figure